HoffOFHoff/Identify-Masked-Face/README.md

 #### The procedure of 3.Identify and compare the masked face with the unmasked face.
-In this project, we want to write one function that can compare the similarity between our artificial masked artificial face with the masked face in our life.
-Then we will show the SSIM parameter as the indicator of evaluation.
+In this project, we want to write one function that can compare the similarity between our virtual masked face and the face wearitng a mask in our life.
+Then we calculate the SSIM parameter, it works as the indicator of evaluation.
-The img_show() function will be used in the mainbody--FinalVersion.py and the picture will be saved in our Identify-Masked-Face project.
+The img_show() function will be used in the mainbody--Interface.py and the picture will be saved in our Identify-Masked-Face project.
-You could see that the faked masked face is close to the real masked face, and is closer in difference.
+You could see that the virtual masked face is similar with the real masked face.
 1. We generate the interface of the img_show comparison.
 2. Use skimage to detect the MSE and SSIM parameter to check the difference
-3. The comparison will show if it think that those artificial mask are the sanme with the real masked face in daily life.
+3. The comparison will show if it think that those virtual mask are the same with the real masked face in daily life.

 #### The procedure of 4.
 Identify real masked face using webcam
-In this project, we want to show a placid everyday scene -- you will stare at the webcam, and here is a line lettering: Who you are.
+In this project, we want to show a placid everyday scene -- you will stare at the webcam, and it doesn't recognize you because you are wearing a mask.
 Our project could recognize who you are even when you wear mask!
-The most exciting thing is that: we do not need to use model or machine learning method to make it.
 It won't take up a lot of your computer's memory to train complex models!
-We only need the package self-contained tools in python: Face_recognition.
-Then we use artificial masked face as the new model.
+We only need the packages which are self-contained tools in python: Face_recognition.
+Then we use virtual masked faces as the new model.
-Is it cool?
+Isn't that cool?
 Now let's enjoy it!

 1. The openCV is used in the video capture
 2. Draw a rectangle around the face.
 Input text labels with a name below the face